postgis/docker-postgis/README.md

 For those new to PostGIS, we recommend the following image versions:

-- `imresamu/postgis:16-3.4`: This image includes a minimal setup of PostgreSQL with the PostGIS extension.
+- `imresamu/postgis:16-3.4-bookworm`: This image includes a minimal setup of PostgreSQL with the PostGIS extension. ( debian bookworm based, easy to extend with debian packages )
-- `imresamu/postgis:16-recent-bookworm`: (experimental) Latest postgis with the latest geos,proj,gdal,sfcgal
+- `imresamu/postgis:16-recent-bookworm`: (experimental) Latest postgis with the latest geos,proj,gdal,sfcgal. ( debian based, extending is complex ! )
 - `imresamu/postgis:16-3.4-bundle0-bookworm`: (experimental) This image includes additional geospatial-related extras along with PostgreSQL and PostGIS.

 ### 🥇Debian - bookworm  (recommended)